 In addition to the mountains, India’s topography is divided into the Indo-Gangetic plain, peninsular plateau, coastal plains, Thar desert, wetlands and islands.
 India is divided into 29 states, 6 union territories and National Capital Territory of Delhi.

 Being so close to the equator, India experiences a monsoon climate that is characterised by heavy monsoons, mild winters and hot summers.
 India enjoys three seasons throughout the year: summer, monsoon and winter.
 Except for the hill stations and some areas in the north, summers in India are very hot.
-And in coastal cities, humidity adds to the discomfort.
 While the average summer temperatures regularly cross 33-35 °C, in some places the temperature can go as high as 40-42 °C.

 India receives its rainfall from the south-west monsoon.
 Starting from the month of June, the rains continue up to September and may extend into October.
 India’s east coast experiences severe storms and cyclones during this period.
 As monsoon moves into winter, the temperatures in north India drop significantly.
 But down south the winters are mild.
 Generally, this is the best time to visit India for a comfortable sightseeing experience.

 India’s cultural tapestry is a smorgasbord of different religions, faiths and cultures.
 Hinduism is the main religion here, but others like Islam, Christianity, Zoroastrianism, Buddhism and Judaism thrive here just as well.
 This multiculturalism has enriched tourism in India with a plethora of spiritual and religious retreats.

 With so many religions and faiths coexisting together here, India’s festival calendar is probably the busiest one on the world.
 The celebrations transcend religious boundaries to create an inclusive atmosphere that fosters communal harmony.
 This mix of cultures has also seeped into India’s culinary traditions to enhance flavours and textures.